-Overfishing - Occurs when fishing activities reduce fish stocks below an acceptable level.
+Overfishing - occurs when fishing activities reduce fish stocks below an acceptable level.
 This can occur in any body of water from a pond to the oceans.

-Parameter - A parameter in fisheries management is a characteristic measure of some aspect of a fish stock.
+Parameter - parameter in fisheries is a characteristic measure of some aspect of a fish stock.
 It is usually expressed as a numerical value, such as the "natural mortality rate".

-Phosphate - A chemical compound containing phosphorus and oxygen, naturally occurring in the ecosystem but also commonly found in agricultural fertilizers and land runoff.
-A nutrient in the aquatic ecosystem that limits productivity.
+Phosphate - a chemical compound containing phosphorus and oxygen, commonly found in agricultural fertilizers and land runoff.

-Plankton - Consist of any drifting organisms (animals or plants) that inhabit the open water or pelagic zones, particularly the surface areas of bodies of water.
+Plankton - consist of any drifting organisms (animals, plants or bacteria) that inhabit the pelagic zones, particularly the surface areas, of oceans or bodies of fresh water.